Old Town Vienna Walking Tour:

 14. Vindobona & In Court Square (Am Hof):

-While the nearby regional Roman capital of Carnuntum was much more significant with over 50,000 residents, at its peak Vindobona was home to 6,000 soldiers inside its walls and another 24,000 residence in the surrounding urban area.
-The most famous moment in the history of the camp was when Roman Emperor Marcus Aurelius died here in 180AD.
-After the Northen Roman Empire fell in 433AD, the remaining citizens around Vindobona moved inside the walls of the abandoned camp, and the population drastically declined.
+While the nearby regional Roman capital of Carnuntum was much more significant, with over 50,000 residents, at its peak, Vindobona was home to 6,000 soldiers inside its walls and another 24,000 residents in the surrounding urban area.
+The most famous moment in the camp’s history was when Roman Emperor Marcus Aurelius died here in 180AD.
+After the Northern Roman Empire fell in 433AD, the remaining citizens around Vindobona moved inside the walls of the abandoned camp, and the population drastically declined.

-The Duke really wanted to impress his wife Theodora Comnena, who was a Byzantine princess, with is new city plans.
-He used is former home, and capital of Bavaria at the time, Regensburg, Germany as the model to layout Vienna.
-Under Heinrich II’s rule, Vienna quickly became the 2nd largest city in the Holy Roman Empire behind Cologne, Germany.
+The Duke really wanted to impress his wife, Theodora Comnena, a Byzantine princess, with his new city plans.
+He used Regensburg, Germany, his former home and the capital of Bavaria at the time, as the model to layout Vienna.
+Under Heinrich II’s rule, Vienna quickly became the second-largest city in the Holy Roman Empire, behind Cologne, Germany.

-Five years after the last Duke in the Babenberg family died in 1246, Ottokar Duke of Moravia (King of Bohemia) was elected Duke of Austria and significantly expanded the Kingdom to stretch all the way to the Adriatic Sea.
-Ottokar also started to expanded Vienna’s city walls outward and built a new four-towered royal castle called Hofburg on the Southern edge of town (see photo).
+Five years after the last Duke in the Babenberg family died in 1246, Ottokar, Duke of Moravia (King of Bohemia), was elected Duke of Austria and significantly expanded the Kingdom to stretch all the way to the Adriatic Sea.
+Ottokar also started expanding Vienna’s city walls outward and built a new four-towered royal castle called Hofburg on the southern edge of town (see photo).

 While most of the old Castle Babenbergerpfalz was removed, part was rebuilt as the Gothic-style Am Hof Church in 1386.
 The church was given its current white Baroque facade in 1662, and the Mariensaeule (Marian Column) was added to the center of the square.
 The column, finished in 1667, was commissioned by the Holy Roman Emperor Ferdinand III to thank the Virgin Mary for repelling the Swedish forces during the 30 Years’ War.
 In 1806, having defeated the Austrian army, Napoleon announced the end of the Holy Roman Empire from the balcony of the Am Hof Church.
 This move split the former territories up and established the Austrian Empire.